rqlite/rqlite/README.md

 rqlited -http localhost:4005  -raft :4006 -join :4001 ~/node.3
 ```

-*(This assumes you've started the first node as instructed in the Getting Started section*
+*(This assumes you've started the first node as instructed in the Getting Started section.)*

 Under each node will be an SQLite file, which should remain in consensus.
 You can create clusters of any size, but clusters of 3, 5, and 7 nodes are most practical.